 Most thigh injuries in sport are sudden onset (acute) muscles strains such as Hamstring strain, Thigh strain and Groin strain, although thigh pain can develop gradually over time.
 Other common problems include contusions from direct impact or trauma and cramp where the whole muscles suddenly goes into an involuntary (and painful) spasm.

 Buttock, hip and groin pain is often connected or might be pain referred from the lower back.
 Piriformis syndrome and Sacroiliac joint pain are common causes of buttock pain.
 Groin strains, tendon inflammation and Hernia are common groin related injuries whilst hip joint pain can be from many causes including Labral tear and Osteoarthritis.

-Sudden onset or acute shoulder injuries include Rotator cuff strain, Dislocated shoulder, AC joint sprain and Collarbone fracture.
+Sudden onset or acute shoulder injuries include Rotator cuff strain, Dislocated Shoulder, AC joint Sprain and Collar bone fracture.
 Shoulder pain which occurs gradually can be from an acute sports injury which has failed to heal properly or often from overuse or bad technique.
-These include Rotator cuff tendiopathy, Glenoid labrum tear and Frozen shoulder.
+These include Rotator cuff tendinopathy, Glenoid labrum tear and Frozen shoulder.

 Check out our latest blog articles for hints and tips on sports injury prevention, fitness, training, nutrition, improving sports performance as well as motivational stories from those who have survived injury and gone onto great things!

 Sports taping is used to support joints and muscles as part of injury rehabilitation as well as preventing sports injuries.
 Our step by step video tutorials as demonstrated by elite level sports physiotherapist and cover ankle taping, knee ligament injuries, kinesiology taping and more.